geshan/geshan.github.com/posts/2020-12-17-software-resilience.md

 > But, if you can try out like 1% of the customers for 1 week, smoothen out any bugs with the new gateway integration it helps a lot and the blast radius is just 1% of the transactions.

 Slowly week by week you can go from 1 to 5 then to 10 and finally to 100 with full confidence.
 The same logic goes on having a [health check](https://microservices.io/patterns/observability/health-check-api.html) when deploying.
 If the health check fails the deployment is automatically rolled back.
-Depending on the services you use you can even do a gradual rollout meaning this particular version only get 2% of the traffic.
+Depending on the services, you can even do a gradual rollout meaning this particular version only get 2% of the traffic.
 [Gradual rollout](https://cloud.google.com/run/docs/rollouts-rollbacks-traffic-migration) is supported by services like [Google Cloud run](/blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/) on the infrastructure layer not the code layer.

 Another important consideration for resilient software is a [deployment is not a release](/blog/2018/10/deployment-is-not-release/).